-Carole Malcolm is an Ontario painter, originally from New Brunswick.
-His works, realistic and contemporary, recreate impressions and atmospheres specific to the landscapes of his childhood and his expeditions.
-The seaside and undergrowth depicted in his paintings invite calm, escape and travel.Carole Malcolm - An invitation to travel and dream
+Carole Malcolm is an Ontario-based painter from New Brunswick.
+Her realistic and contemporary paintings recreate impressions and atmospheres from her childhood and expeditions.
+The seashores and undergrowth depicted in her paintings invite calm, escape and travel.

 Carole Malcolm was born in 1958 in Dieppe, a small town on the outskirts of Moncton, New Brunswick.
 She now lives in Oxford Station, Ontario.